bllllent/ltc/Security.md

 1. [Deleteme](https://joindeleteme.com/) - Also $$
 1. Discover Bank Online Privacy Protection - Open a Discover Bank savings account for the minimum amount and it inlcudes a people search opt out service.
 Can only be activated in the Discover mobile app.
 Runs every 90 days.

+## Google Personal Info

+[Google Results About You](https://myactivity.google.com/results-about-you) - Find personal info you see on Google.
+You can ask to remove any results that bother you.

 ## Do Not Call

 [National Do Not Call Registry](https://www.donotcall.gov)